Settle, North Yorkshire: Infrastructure

-Railways

-The "little" North Western Railway reached Giggleswick in 1847 and in 1849 the railway company constructed Station Road from Giggleswick to Settle.
-In 1875, the Settle to Carlisle Railway was built, opening to goods traffic in 1875 and to passengers the following year when Settle railway station opened along with a goods warehouse, cattle pens, signal box and water cranes.
+The "little" North Western Railway reached Giggleswick in 1847 and, in 1849, the railway company constructed Station Road from Giggleswick to Settle.
+In 1875, the Settle to Carlisle Railway was built and opened to goods traffic; passenger services commenced the following year when Settle railway station opened along with a goods warehouse, cattle pens, signal box and water cranes.

-In the late 18th century cotton spinning became the town's main employment.
+In the late 18th century, cotton spinning became the town's main employment.
 Bridge End Mill was converted from corn milling to cotton spinning.
 John Procter operated mills at Runley and King's Mill which were taken over by his son Thomas.
 He built the row of workers' cottages, Procter's Row in Lower Kirkgate.
 In 1835, Dog Kennel Mill and Brennand's Weaving Shed, Settle had five mills employing 333 people.

 Governance

+Settle is part of the parliamentary constituency of Skipton and Ripon, represented in the House of Commons of the UK Parliament since 2010 by Julian Smith MP, a Conservative.

+Before 1 April 2023, Settle was in the Settle and Ribblebank ward of Craven District Council and the Ribblesdale division of North Yorkshire County Council.
+Following local government reorganisation, it is now in the Settle & Penyghent division of the new North Yorkshire Council unitary authority.
+The division is represented by 1 Conservative Councillor.

-Settle is served by a town council made up of 11 councillors.
-The Mayor is elected annually and the current Town Mayor is Dan Balsamini currently serving his 4th year in the role having been re-elected in 2019, 2020 & 2021.
-The Deputy Mayor is Debbie Rymer first elected in 2021.
+Settle is served by a town council made up of 10 councillors.
+The mayor is elected annually and the current Town Mayor is Councillor Debi Rymer.
+The Deputy Mayor is Councillor Stephen Hogg.

-Settle is in the Settle and Ribblebank ward of Craven District Council.
-The population of this ward at the 2011 Census was 3,581.
-There are two councillors both representing the Conservative party.
-The town is in the Ribblesdale division of North Yorkshire, where it is represented by a Conservative councillor.
-It is twinned with the French Mediterranean seaside town of Banyuls-sur-Mer.
+Since 1992, the town has been twinned with the French Mediterranean seaside town of Banyuls-sur-Mer.

 Geography

 Settle was part of the West Riding of Yorkshire.
 It is located in Ribblesdale, at the southern edge of the Yorkshire Dales, within a few miles of the Three Peaks.
 Immediately overlooking the town is Castlebergh, a 300 ft limestone crag, and to the east is Malham which was in the former Settle Rural District.
-The River Ribble provided power for Settle's former cotton mills, and is now being harnessed by Settle Hydro, a micro hydroelectric scheme, to provide 50 kW of power to the National Grid.
+The River Ribble provided power for Settle's former cotton mills; it is now being harnessed by Settle Hydro, a micro hydroelectric scheme, to provide 50 kW of power to the National Grid, which was opened in 2009.

-Television
+Transport

+Settle railway station is situated on the Settle & Carlisle line.
+It is served by Northern Trains, who operate services between Leeds and Carlisle.
+Giggleswick railway station is sited 1 mile away from Settle and is on the Bentham line between Leeds and Morecambe.

+Bus routes are operated by Kirkby Lonsdale Coaches and North Yorkshire Council, which link the town with Giggleswick, Horton in Ribblesdale, Kirkby Lonsdale, Skipton and Wigglesworth.

+The town is located 29 mi from Leeds Bradford Airport.

+The main road through Settle is the B6480, which links to the A65; it connects the town with Leeds, Ilkley, Skipton and Kendal.